-The infrastructure to support T-ERA research includes:
+The infrastructure to support thermal energy research at ERA includes:

 Highview Liquid Air Energy Storage Facility

 The UK’s first dedicated research facility for energy storage using cryogenic liquids was opened by the Secretary of State for Business, Sajid Javid MP in 2015.
 To support the University of Birmingham’s cryogenic research, Highview relocated its 350kW/2.5MWh LAES pilot plant to Birmingham.
 The technology can integrate waste heat or cold from industrial processes to increase the system’s overall efficiency to over 70%.

 The technology could transform future energy systems, reducing the costs of integrating intermittent generation into the electricity system and ensuring power is available when it is most needed.
 The cryogenic energy storage plant is also connected to the University’s electrical grid, providing a small amount of power to the campus.